amandaroj/RealEstateAnalysis/README.md

 This project has provided a comprehensive analysis of the Sao Paulo real estate market, offering valuable insights that can guide potential buyers and renters in making informed decisions.
 Through a combination of SQL querying and Tableau visualization, we have explored various dimensions of property pricing, attributes, and neighborhood characteristics.
 By delving into amenities, room distribution, parking availability, and district-wise trends, we have gained a multifaceted understanding of the real estate landscape.

 The interactive Tableau dashboard allows users to dynamically filter and explore the dataset, offering personalized insights based on specific preferences and requirements.
-Whether it's choosing between sale or rent, evaluating property size, rooms, suites, bathrooms, parking spaces, or amenities, this dashboard empowers stakeholders to navigate the complexities of the market with confidence.
+Whether it's choosing between sale or rent, or evaluating property size, rooms, suites, bathrooms, parking spaces, or amenities, this dashboard empowers stakeholders to navigate the complexities of the market with confidence.

 ## **Key Findings**